shz/catcher-in-the-try/readme.md

 ### Browser Support

-Works in modern browsers, should work in all older IEs as well, though I haven't really tested them thoroughly...
+Works in modern browsers, should work in all older IEs as well, though I haven't really tested them thoroughly.

 ## Installation